iotaledger/tips/text/0000-local-snapshot-file-format/0000-local-snapshot-file-format.md

 Since a UTXO based ledger is much larger in size, this RFC proposes two formats for snapshot files:

 * A `full` format which represents a complete ledger state.
-* A `delta` format which only contains diffs (consumed and spent outputs) of milestones from a given milestone index onwards.
+* A `delta` format which only contains diffs (created and consumed outputs) of milestones from a given milestone index onwards.

 This separation allows nodes to swiftly create new delta snapshot files, which then can be distributed with a companion full snapshot file to reconstruct a recent state.

 Unlike the current format, these new formats do not include spent addresses since this information is no longer held by nodes.

 ### Formats